SunnySuite/Sunny.jl/docs/src/structure-factor.md

 Note that all of these functions share keywords with [`get_intensities`](@ref).
 In particular, they all take the keyword `kT` to set the temperature.
-It is generally recommended to provided a value to `kT` corresponding to the temperature at which measurements were taken.
+It is generally recommended to provide a value to `kT` corresponding to the temperature at which measurements were taken.
 This allows Sunny to apply a classical-to-quantum rescaling of the energy intensities.